Sunday, February 1, 2026 – Saturday, February 28, 2026

 Venerable Pierre Toussaint: A philanthropist and former slave.

-Servant of God Mother Mary Lange: Founder of the Oblate Sisters of Providence.
+Venerable Mother Mary Lange: Founder of the Oblate Sisters of Providence.

 Servant of God Sister Thea Bowman: An advocate for Black Catholic culture and education.